srinivasmathur/Analytics_Vidhya-Loan_Delinquency_Prediction/README.md

 ## Feature Engineering and feature selection:

 1)	A new feature was created by taking difference of origination date and first payment date.
 2)	 Features like insurance type, insurance percent, source _Z (that were created after get_dummies )  and financial institutions were dropped as they had very low correlation with the m13 label.
-When the model was trained without dropping these features it reduced the f1 score.
+When the model was trained while keeping these features it reduced the f1 score.
 3)	All other features were kept as they had significant correlation with the m13 label.

 ## Final Model: